Indiana Author Trail | Local Literary Sites

-First stop, Gene Stratton-Porter’s Limberlost Cabin in Geneva, Indiana.
-A two hour drive northeast of Indianapolis takes you to the place that inspired her novels and nature books.
-The 13 room cabin has been maintained just as it was when Gene herself lived there.
+The first stop on the Indiana Authors Trail is Gene Stratton-Porter’s Limberlost Cabin in Geneva, Indiana.
+A two-hour drive northeast of Indianapolis takes you to the place that inspired her novels and nature books.
+The 13-room cabin has been maintained just as it was when Gene herself lived there.
 The desk and typewriter she used when writing are on display, as well as the moth specimens she collected.

 Gene was born on a farm in Northeast Indiana and spent most of her life in that area.
 Writing 12 novels and nature books over the course of her career, she is most well known for “A Girl of the Limberlost” which was published in 1909 and has been made into a movie several times.
 I actually had my daughter read “A Girl of the Limberlost” prior to our tour so she had a good feel for Gene’s writing and could identify with so many points made on the tour.

-While only portions of the Limberlost swamp remain today, there are several trails and parks in that area where you can view the flora and fauna of the swamp the same way Gene did.
+While only portions of the Limberlost swamp remain today, there are several trails and parks near this Indiana Authors Trail site where you can view the flora and fauna of the swamp the same way Gene did.

-Stop #2 takes us to Greenfield, Indiana and the home of famed Hoosier Poet.
+Stop #2 takes us to Greenfield, Indiana, the home of famed Hoosier Poet.
 James Whitcomb Riley.
-Greenfield is a short 30 minute drive from Indianapolis and the house and museum sit right on US 40, the old National Road.
-There are two houses on the site, one is for the tour and the other is the museum and gift shop.
-There is also event space on the property for parties or meetings.
+Greenfield is a short 30-minute drive from Indianapolis and the house and museum sit right on US 40, the old National Road.
+There are two houses at this Indiana Authors Trail site, one is for the tour and the other is the museum and gift shop.
+There is also an event space on the property for parties or meetings.
 Check their website for tour times as they are seasonal and they do get busy with school groups.

 There is a small fee for the tour and it takes about an hour.
 The tour goes through Riley’s house and showcases the inspiration for some of his poems.
 There is also a short video you can watch.
 Both of my kids had read some of James Whitcomb Riley’s poems in school and were familiar with his work.
 I even remember having to memorize “When the Frost is on the Pumpkin” back when I was in grade school.